armaber/articles/HDUF/brief.md

     ```

     </details>
-  * function is missing the body either due to absent module, or a large body
+  * function body is missing either due to absent module, or a large body has
-    has been decompiled and trimmed.
+    been decompiled and trimmed.
 * `.retpoline` build is not parallelized.
 Only 2E+3 *poi* sources have to be decoded.
-* Initially, the tool's objective was GUI rendering through SVG.
-With broad trees
-  being prevalent, a point-and-click is deemed impractical.

 ~~~powershell
    PS > $prefix = "https://raw.githubusercontent.com/armaber/scripts/refs/heads/disasm/";